syubogdanov/bull-terrier/README.md

     </a>
 </h2>

-**Bull-Terrier** is cross-platform plagiarism detection software based on the method of *non-singular likelihood estimation*.
+**Bull-Terrier** is cross-platform plagiarism detection software.
 Beware... it bites!..

 ## Getting Started